outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - questions unanswered by ai
           - does the definition of difference make sense for this problem/solution components (algorithm, data, intent)
+          - what are the intents (structure intents like direct uses & conceptual intents like priorities) supported by the algorithm/parameters
             - can this algorithm fulfill the intent of connecting the input/output differences in the data
               - is it capable of mapping the inputs/outputs, given the difference structures in the data (difference types, lack of sufficient differentiation, etc)
+            - what other intents (like adjacent/contradictory intents to the primary intent) are supported

       - ai has added concepts since its first implementation bc the first implementation (multi-layer perceptron) was not enough & other functions needed to be embedded to optimize for certain tasks
         - which functions/components need to be added for which tasks is still not a solved problem in the ai space, whereas my system does solve that